Osw16/alpha-website/README.md

 2. Open the `index.html` file in your web browser.
 3. Explore the responsive web page with the burger menu, countdown, and FAQ section.

-This project was created as part of a technical assessment for Alpha Efficiency HR.
-Feel free to customize and extend it to meet your specific needs.
-Happy coding!